tarantool/tarantool/changelogs/unreleased/gh-6198-max-cnt-of-tuple-fields-insert-overflow-error-msg.md

 ## bugfix/box

-* Fix error message on attempt to insert into a tuple which size equals to box.schema.FIELD_MAX (gh-6198).
+* Fixed the error message in an attempt to insert into a tuple the size of which equals to `box.schema.FIELD_MAX` (gh-6198).